Here are common tasks you may have to do in order to start deploying.

 To undo this, use runway local key unset and you will be back to using the ssh-agent.

 Can be used to create an RSA key for yourself in order to deploy.
-They key will be added to runway automatically (instead of running runway key add <path> yourself) and the path will be set as well, so the deployment uses this key exclusively.
+The key will be added to Runway automatically (instead of running runway key add <path> yourself) and the path will be set as well, so the deployment uses this key exclusively.

-An alternative would be to store the key in 1Password and its own agent process to increase security.
+An alternative is to store the key in 1Password and to use 1Password’s agent process to increase security.